 However, we did have one major triumph.
 Today he pooped on the potty for the first time!
 It happened right after he peed his pants (for the second time today).
 He had asked me for a lollipop and I told him “no lollipop’s until you go pee on the potty.”
 He just stomped off angry and went to do his own thing.
 A few minutes later he came back over to me, excitedly exclaiming that he had gone poop on the potty.
 I went over with him and sure enough, he had!
 That was a pleasant and welcomed surprise after two days of pee accidents (and 3 weeks of refusing to poop on the potty.)
 As happy as I am for him, I question if he would have gone without me telling him “I’m withholding the lolli’s.”
 Either way, I am happy that he finally pooped.
 That’s MAJOR progress!

 I wish I was writing a post on how I am a self-proclaimed “potty training guru,” but instead its the complete opposite .
 If I had any advice for you it would be to…just go with the flow.
 Toddlers have minds of their own and they’re going to do what they want, when they want.
-Just try and remain calm, cool and collected, and don’t let them see ya sweat.
+Just try to remain calm, cool and collected, and don’t let them see ya sweat.
 ALWAYS stay supportive, one day they may be wiping your ass.